-The Arc of North Carolina is an advocacy and service organization working with individuals with intellectual and developmental disabilities (I/DD) and their families for over 60 years.
-The Arc is committed to securing for all people with I/DD the opportunity to choose and realize their goals of where and how they live, learn, work and play.
+The Arc of NC is an advocacy and service organization working with individuals with intellectual and developmental disabilities (I/DD) and their families.
 Informed by our mission, this document represents broad policy priorities adopted by our statewide, volunteer board of directors.

-The state budget must provide a stable system of care, support and opportunity for people with I/DD across the lifespan.
-The budget must reflect a cohesive system of innovative services that 1. provides options to individuals and families, 2. streamlines regulatory requirements on providers, and 3. maximizes funds by leveraging state and federal matching dollars through waivers and other tools.
+The state budget must provide a stable system of care, support and opportunity for people with I/DD across their lifespan.
+The budget must reflect a cohesive system of innovative services that provide options to individuals and families; streamlines regulatory requirements for providers; and maximizes funds by leveraging state and federal matching dollars through waivers and other tools.
 Most of the goals included in this document are affected by funding/budgeting in some way; however, here are specific budget items:

--Increase funding for crisis services programs that address the needs of people with intellectual and developmental disabilities including services provides by NCSTART and case management to children dual diagnosed with I/DD and mental health needs.
+• Increase funding for crisis services programs that address the needs of people with intellectual and developmental disabilities including services provided by NCSTART and case management to children dual diagnosed with I/DD and mental health needs.

--Increase Medicaid rates for Innovations waiver services and Personal Care Medicaid services.
+• Increase Medicaid rates for Innovations waiver services and Personal Care Medicaid services most of which have not been increased for 20 years.

--Provide under Early Periodic Screening Diagnostic and Treatment evidence-based intensive behavioral treatments for children and youth on the Autism Spectrum and support policies that make that treatment more accessible.
+• Provide evidence-based intensive behavioral treatments for children and youth on the Autism Spectrum and support policies that make that treatment more accessible.

-• Fund a pilot project for case management as proposed in the House budget to address the needs of people with I/DD on the wait list for services in NC.
+• Fund a pilot project for case management as proposed in the 2015 House budget to address the needs of people with I/DD on the wait list for services in NC.

 It is imperative that North Carolina raise the graduation rate for students with disabilities while providing more options for and greater access to post-secondary educational opportunities and broader employment opportunities.
 The education system for students with I/DD must provide more outcome-based goals for exceptional children, greater access to career-ready diplomas, increased integration of accessible digital learning options, and earlier and improved transition services planning.